george-hawkins/arf-drone/pixhawk-setup.md

 #### Optional hardware

 There are a lot of items under the _Optional Hardware_ section in MP.
-The only item that we've configured that appears there is the battery monitor.
+The only item that we've configured that appears here is the battery monitor.
 However later, after our initial flights, we'll look at interacting with the vehicle in-flight from MP, this will involve another piece of optional hardware - a SiK radio.

-Note: the K in SiK is for kilo, as in 1000, as the chip in the radio is a SiLabs Si1000 (from the ["what does SiK mean" section](https://github.com/ArduPilot/SiK#what-does-sik-mean) of the SiK firmware README).
+Note: the K in SiK is for kilo, as in 1000, as the chip in the radio is a SiLabs Si1000 (from the ["what does SiK mean" section](https://github.com/ArduPilot/SiK#what-does-sik-mean) of the SiK firmware README - where they also note that the K should really be lowercase).

 #### Wizard hangs

 Usually I could quit out of the wizard by pressing the standard close (x) button of its window, but sometimes this did nothing and I had to kill MP with the Task Manager.

-#### Unconfigure state
+#### Unconfigured state

 When you connect a factory fresh or factory reset Pixhawk to QGC for the first time it flags up that various things that need to be configured (perhaps overly forcefully with its aggressive audio alerts).
 In contrast there's little in MP flagging up the things that have yet to be setup - the one place you can look is the _Messages_ tab under the HUD.
 Here you can see that the accelerometer and compass are not yet calibrated and that the `FRAME_CLASS`, i.e. the drone type (quad, hexa etc.), has not yet been set.